zahrabytes/Maze-Generation-Algo/README.md

 - **Enter a random seed:** Provide a seed for the random number generator.
 - **Enter an algorithm (Kruskal/Prim):** Choose the maze generation algorithm.
 - View the generated maze and its solution.
-- Optionally, explore the longest path in the generated maze.
+- Optionally, explore the longest path that we have have generated (so far) for each algorithm.